 - Victorian Studies, British Literature, Young Adult and Children’s Literature, History of the Book, 19th-Century Novel, Media Studies, Theatre History, Narrative Theory, English Language Arts

 Works in Progress

-- Continual Reading: Modern Adaptations and Victorian Reading Practices
+- Continual Reading: Victorian Reading Practices and their Modern Manifestations

 This book first recovers a process of “continual reading” that encouraged Victorian readers to pursue the novel beyond its pages.
 It then establishes the influences that Victorian reading practices continue to exert on our current intertextual and interactive reading culture.